quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part13_Training_the_DC.md

     gp = tf.reduce_mean((norm - 1.0) ** 2)
     return gp
 ```
-The code creates random weights \( \alpha \), interpolates between real and fake images, computes gradients of the critic's predictions with respect to these interpolated images, and calculates the penalty based on the norm difference.
+The code creates random weights $\alpha$, interpolates between real and fake images, computes gradients of the critic's predictions with respect to these interpolated images, and calculates the penalty based on the norm difference.
 x??

 ---